FCTL3314/HealthNutrition-Backend/README.md

 1. **Category Information**:
    - `GET /products/product-types/{slug}/`: Detailed information about a specific product category by its slug.
-   - `GET /products/product-types/`: A list of product categories.
+   - `GET /products/product-types/`: A list of product categories with the ability to filter by name.

 2. **Product Information**:
    - `GET /products/{product_slug}/`: Detailed information about a specific product by its slug.
-   - `GET /products/`: A list of products with the ability to filter by product category.
+   - `GET /products/`: A list of products with the ability to filter by product category and name.

 3. **Product comparisons**:
    - `GET /comparisons/products/{product_type_slug}/`: A list of user-compared product categories.